bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 ## App details

-The purpose of the app details page is to update the most important information about your app, as you want that information to appear in your online store of choice, for example.
+The purpose of the app **Details** page is to update the most important information about your app, as you want that information to appear in your online store of choice, for example.

 The details include: